boazsegev/plezi/websocket chatroom.md

 end
 ```

-let's write it a bit shorter... if our code has nothing important to say, it might as well be quick about it.
+let's write it a bit shorter... if our code has nothing important to say, it might as well be quick about it and avoid unnecessary intermediate object assignments.

 ```ruby
 def on_message data